 The environmental challenges facing the global agricultural industry are increasing.
+The global meat market is valued over one trillion US Dollars, a figure that will increase by at least 25% in 2025.
 As meat demand soars, rainforest gets destroyed to grow animal feed, and fresh-water sources are diverted from drought-prone regions.
 Alternative and smarter ways to produce food and meat to be included into the daily diet will alleviate some of these pressures.
 Human civilization was largely enabled by the domestication of livestock animals.
 In the future, cellular biotechnology is going to be the second domestication.
 Not only to produce huge quantities of cellular or clean meat, but also everything from growing leather, silk, perfumes, vaccines and organs.
 In the future, the words "meat" and "animal" will be decoupled.
 Meat without animals is the new notion of cellular biotechnology using stem cells and bioreactors as the basic platform to "brew" healthy and nutritious clean meat.
-Making meat without the animals is rapidly emerging new concept.
+Making meat without the animals is a rapidly emerging new concept.
 The ultimate goal is to remove the animal from the meat production.
-"It is time that the world moves past needing to kill animals and ruin the environment for food."

-In Basic Terms
+In basic terms

 By relying less on an inefficient traditional meat protein-delivery system, people should instead utilize the nutritive value of the world's five major commodity crops - rice, corn, wheat, soy, and potatoes - as well as embrace cellular agriculture which can be further explored for the production of meat and animal-free dairy that could fundamentally reshape our food supply.

-Put simply, the process of cultivating clean meat involves feeding the cells the correct nutrients to produce muscle and fat, as it would ordinarily happen were they grow inside the animal's body.

-Cultured clean meat will be hugely beneficial in reducing the environmental impact that industrial farming has, as well as reducing the spread of foodborne illnesses, especially in light of salmonella contamination, and the fast-developing antibiotic resistance.
+Put simply, the process of cultivating clean meat involves feeding the cells the correct nutrients to produce muscle and fat, as it would ordinarily happen were they grown inside the animal's body.
+Cultured clean meat will be hugely beneficial in reducing the environmental impact that industrial farming has, as well as reducing the spread of food-borne illnesses, especially in light of salmonella contamination, and the fast-developing antibiotic resistance.
+Clean meat will allow a reduction of up to 90% in greenhouse gas emissions, 99% in land exploitation, and up to 96% in water usage.
 The major hurdles to cross are both in terms of the core science of growing meat, and developing a manufacturing process that will enable "clean meat farms" to scale and at a cost that can compete with animal-reared meat.
-Also of importance is resonating with consumers about its name, quality and organoleptic performance.

-TECHNOLOGY

-MPM

-Meat Minus Slaughter
+Meat minus slaughter

+For cultured or clean meat, the slogan is "There is no need to cause death to create food".
 Meat minus slaughter equals meat without animals.
 The "next-gen meat" will be produced with no traditional animal agriculture, no animal raising or slaughter.

-Clean meat is produced using cell cultures and these "slaughterfree" cells are cultured to become the constituent parts like mycocytes (=muscle), chrondrocytes (=connective tissue), and adipocytes (=fat).
+Clean meat is produced using cell cultures and these "slaughter-free" cells are cultured to become the constituent parts like mycocytes (= muscle), chrondrocytes (= connective tissue), and adipocytes (= fat).
 All these components are assembled and will ultimately provide the structural integrity of the product.
 Cultured meat, also termed clean meat, is biologically identical to conventional slaughtered meat.
 All of this progress is possible due to advancements in chemical engineering, genetics, stem cell biology and regeneration.
 This method is a better way of bringing meat for human consumption with a very transparent production process signaling an inevitable shift towards an ecologically sustainable food system.

-Cultured meat is a significant and huge technological leap for humanity, as well as an incredible business opportunity to transition a huge global legacy industry while solving some of the most urgent sustainability issues of our time, with significant reduction of greenhouse gases and feed-to-meat conversion inefficiencies.
+Cultured meat is a technological leap for humanity, as well as an incredible business opportunity to transition a huge global legacy industry while solving some of the most urgent sustainability issues of our time, with significant reduction of greenhouse gases and feed-to-meat conversion inefficiencies.
 It is the new way forward to feed the world.